 Miscarriage occurs when an embryo or fetus dies during the first 23 weeks of pregnancy, with most miscarriages happening within the first three months.
-It is often difficult to identify exactly what causes miscarriage, though some known causes include gene defects, pre-existing condition, (such as diabetes, and severe infection.
-See this resource on miscarriage for more information.
+It is often difficult to identify exactly what causes miscarriage, though some known causes include gene defects, pre-existing condition, such as diabetes, and severe infection.

 A stillbirth is when a baby is born dead after 24 weeks of pregnancy.
 The cause of stillbirth cannot always be identified, though in some cases it is linked to problems with the placenta or the health of the mother.
 If the baby is moving less frequently than usual or not moving at all, a doctor or midwife should be contacted urgently.
 They will be able to run tests and identify any problems that may be occuring.